Skip to content

 npmCompromised package

-The npm package awaitly-analyze was found to contain malware that grants full system compromise to attackers.
-Any system with this package installed should be considered fully compromised and all credentials rotated immediately from a different machine.
+The npm package react-shield was found to contain malware, potentially giving attackers full control of affected systems.
+All systems with this package installed should be considered compromised and require immediate remediation.

 npmCompromised package